Slow Cooker Unstuffed Cabbage Roll Soup: The Comfort Food You Need – It's Not About Nutrition

 • 1/2 teaspoon black pepper

-• Optional: 1 bay leaf, pinch of thyme, red pepper flakes (if you like it spicy)
+• Optional: a bay leaf, pinch of thyme, or a dash of red pepper flakes if you want a little zing

 Instructions